KDE/krita/3rdparty/README.md

 == Qt ==

 Install Qt.
 Either build from source or with the qt.io installer.
 Make sure qmake is in your path.
-You need qtbase, qtsvg, qttools, qtscript, qtdeclarative, qtgraphicaleffects, qttranslations
+You need qtbase, qtsvg, qttools, qtscript, qtdeclarative, qtgraphicaleffects, qttranslations.
+On Windows, you also need qtwinextras, on Linux qtx11extras.

 When installing from source, you can use these example configure commands: